Antony Barnett

 Antony Barnett is a British investigative journalist.
-Since 2007 he has worked as a reporter and presenter for Channel 4’s flagship current affairs series Dispatches.
-He joined Channel 4 after working for more than a decade at The Observer where he held a number of posts including as the newspaper’s Investigations Editor.
+Since 2007, he has worked as a reporter and presenter for Channel 4's flagship current affairs series Dispatches.
+He joined Channel 4 after working for more than a decade at The Observer where he held a number of posts including as the newspaper's Investigations Editor.

 Barnett's investigative work has won and been shortlisted for a number of journalism awards.

-Education

-Barnett studied accounting and finance at Birmingham University.